akeneo/pim-helpcenter/content/md/products-super-power/work-on-a-product.md

 ![drag_drop](../img/drag_drop.jpg)

-If you have one or several asset collection attribute(s), you can now organize your assets directly in the asset collection in the product form with a **drag and drop**, and retrieve this order in export file.
+If you have one or several asset collection attribute(s), you can now organize your assets directly in the asset collection in the product form with a **drag and drop**, and find this order in export file.
 Simple.
 Fast.
 Effective.

 You need to import assets in a certain order in Akeneo PIM ?
 No problem : now you can !
-Just order your assets in your import file, separating asset's names with a coma, then retrieve this order in the PIM.
+Just order your assets in your import file, separating asset's names with a coma, then have this order in the PIM.

 The order defined in the PIM will also be the same in the API.